 I am extensively trained in being able to identify if I have an “agenda” in my client’s healing; if so, I am able to put my own intentions aside or at least neutralize them, so all that is being studied is what the client brings to a session.

-- Quantum physic’s concept that only 1% of an atom is comprised of matter; which means that 99% of an atom is space.
-In the intuitive counseling realm we assume that about 99% of what is happening in us and around us is unseen, un-manifested as of yet, or is taking place where we don't see it, hear it, physically feel it, smell it or taste it.
+My practice is based upon some foundational assumptions that include quantum physic’s concept that only 1% of an atom is comprised of matter—which means that 99% of an atom is space.
+In the Intuitive Counseling realm, we assume that about 99% of what is happening in and around us is unseen, un-manifested, or is taking place where we don't see it, hear it, feel it, smell it or taste it.

-- I am trained to observe the world from a “bigger picture” so I assume that the primary experience of living has a symbolic foundation rather that a literal one.
-The Intuitive System works with tools like dreams, body metaphors and archetypal analysis.
-This assumption piggy backs on the assumption that:
+I am trained to observe the world from a “bigger picture,” so I assume that the primary experience of living has a symbolic foundation rather than a literal one.

-Caroline Myss is famous for saying, “Your biography becomes your biology.”
 What we are beginning to understand is that what happens in our physical world originates in the part of our system we cannot access with our five senses.
-A favorite quote of mine is attributed to Michelangelo, “The body is the book of the soul.”
-He might have been talking about the body/soul relationship as synonymous to the adage that of we “reap what we sow.”

 I assume that we have a connection to all life and there is an inherent foundational power that is bigger than us.
 Robert Moore and Douglas Gillette’s book, The King Within, beautifully expresses the manifestation of this assumption in their definition of humility: “admitting our lives are out of our control and we need help.”
 Again, this is where my expertise as an Intuitive Counselor comes in.
 It isn't until we acknowledge that a power greater than our five senses has a primary role in our healing that true healing take place.